liberland/docs/blockchain/for-citizens/referendum.md

 - Unpooling LLM takes time, indicating a commitment to Liberland.

+- Citizen referenda require a variable threshold for acceptance depending on how many LLM have been cast.

+- Where all would be cast, the threshold would be 50 percent plus one LLM.

+- Congress referenda all require exactly 50 percent plus one LLM cast to be adopted.

 #### Proposing a Meritocratic Referendum

 - Any Citizen can propose a referendum.